benjaminjackson/joomla-metaweblog/README.markdown

 3. Open subsection "System" and change "Enable Web Services" to "Yes"
 4. Click "Apply" at the top of the page
 5. Go to the Extensions menu and choose "Install/Uninstall"
-6. Install the following plugins by copying the URL and pasting into the textfield under "Install from URL":
+6. Download the following plugins and upload the ZIP files to Joomla under "Upload Package File":

   * MetaWeblog plugin: http://github.com/benjaminjackson/joomla-metaweblog/zipball/master
   * RSD plugin: http://joomlacode.org/gf/download/frsrelease/7080/23993/rsd.zip